SEO API for developers

 Is the REST API free?

 The anonymous audit endpoint (POST /api/public/audit) is free with no account required, rate-limited to 1 audit per IP per 24 hours.
-The authenticated endpoints are included on every paid MetricSpot plan, including the Free tier (10 audits per month).
-There's no separate API price and no per-call surcharge: API calls count against the same audit quota you see in your dashboard.
+The eleven token-authenticated endpoints require the Pro plan at $49/mo, which includes 5,000 API calls per month at no extra cost.

 How is this different from the MCP server?

-Same audit engine, same 91 rules, same 11 modules, same Bearer keys.
+Same audit engine, same 154 rules across 15 modules, same Bearer keys.
 The REST API is plain HTTP for humans writing code: curl, fetch, requests, anything.
 The MCP server speaks Model Context Protocol so AI agents (Claude Code, Cursor, ChatGPT, Gemini) can auto-discover tools, schemas, and auth.
 Use REST for CI, scripts, and no-code tools; use MCP for agent workflows.

 Can I use it with no-code tools like Zapier?